zestrixx/Notepad-virus/README.md

-# Virus to continuously eject cd/dvd drives
+# 1.Virus to continuously eject cd/dvd drives
-# Notepad code to lock\hide any folder
+# 2.Notepad code to lock\hide any folder